Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 `````
 Boom! `det her er helt vild!`.
 One file, one job, one test.
 Change `recommend`?
 It’s right there.
 Test?
 Run one file.
 Onboard?
 ‘This suggests.’
 Like toilet paper arm’s reach—no messy `sys.path` creeping in.
 It just works.

+Did you  noticed that separated our packages into sections.
+Yes, again, design principles applies to how we separate external packages.
+This would enable us to include only required packages for a particular flow.
+For example, you don't want pre-commits, pytest, linters into your production flow, do you?

 Commit or Quit: No Version Control, No Mercy. _Friends Don’t Let Friends Skip Git_. `git add <FILES>; git commit -m "Start project nudge"`.

 ##### 1.3 Step 2: Single Responsibility—Labeled Jars